 Purpose of the award

 This scheme is designed to support the research activities of unfunded ADSA Ltd members whose research has been disrupted by the ongoing effects of the COVID-19 pandemic.
-Grants of A$500 were awarded to support specific research projects and/or outcomes.
+Grants of A$500 are awarded to support specific research projects and/or outcomes.

 This Scheme is open to unfunded ADSA Ltd members who have either renewed their membership for 2021 or were a member in 2020, recognising that not all members are currently able to renew their membership.
 In this context, unfunded is taken to mean currently enrolled postgraduate students, or members not currently in ongoing academic employment.